Idaho Roof Cost Calculator

 Finish form to see pricing.

 The average cost of a new roof in Idaho ranges from $14,259 - $16,177.
-The price of a roof replacement in Idaho will depend on the roofing material, the size of the roof, and the roof’s architectural complexity.
 Roofs with underlying issues, like damage to the roof deck, could result in higher costs.
+The price of a roof replacement in Idaho will depend on:

 Average Roof Replacement Cost in Your Area (Idaho Cities)